tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

-As I stepped into the spare room, I was suddenly met with a brief, foul stench of wet earth and decay.
+As I entered the spare room, I was suddenly met with the foul stench of wet earth and decay.
 Before I could pinpoint the source of the repulsive smell, my attention quickly snapped to the back of the room.